List of Marvel Comics characters: G: Glowworm in other media

 The second version of Glowworm appears in X-Men: The Animated Series as a member of the Morlocks.

 Glyph

 Glyph (Nadeen Hassan) is a teenager who became a beacon that summoned ancient Egyptian spirits.
 She was ultimately recruited into the Howling Commandos.

+Bobby Gnucci

+Robert "Bobby" Gnucci was created by Garth Ennis and artist Steve Dillon, and first appeared in The Punisher vol. 5 #1 (February 2000).